monteslou/uml_challenge/README.md

 ## CONTEXT

-To practice UML and Java Fundamentals knowledge a challange was given.
+To practice UML and Java Fundamentals knowledge a challenge was given.
 This challenge splits in 3 exercises as follows:

 1. Given the following class diagram, implement the domain-model in a new java project